 “Read Books and Fight Evil: Banned Books Week During the Trump Administration” – My guest blog article for Fabulously Feminist talks Banned Books Week, censorship, and what they mean in our current political environment.

-“Shannon Barnsley: Turn Ambivalence Into Empowerment Through Poetry” – This article in digital magazine Fabulously Feminist: Art For Social & Eco Justice features two of Shannon’s poems, “I Am of Fire” and “A Willow Weeps for No One”.
-She also talks ancient epics, the role of women in religion/mythology, and what inspires her work.
+“Shannon Barnsley: Turn Ambivalence Into Empowerment Through Poetry” – This article in digital magazine Fabulously Feminist: Art For Social & Eco Justice features two of my poems, “I Am of Fire” and “A Willow Weeps for No One”.
+I also talk ancient epics, the role of women in religion/mythology, and what inspires my work.

-“Shannon Barnsley on Speculative Fiction” – A personal essay by Shannon Barnsley on what attracts her to the spec-fic genres, written for the Mariya Suzuki Collection Blog Tour.
+“Shannon Barnsley on Speculative Fiction” – A personal essay on what attracts me to the spec-fic genres, written for the Mariya Suzuki Collection Blog Tour.

-“Why I Write” – Shannon Barnsley’s personal essay on why she writes, written for the Mariya Suzuki Collection Blog Tour.
+“Why I Write” – My personal essay on why I write, written for the Mariya Suzuki Collection Blog Tour.

-“Why We Write – Shannon Barnsley” – A personal essay by Shannon Barnsley on why she writes, written for 1888/Black Hill Press’s feature, “Why We Write”.
+“Why We Write – Shannon Barnsley” – A personal essay on why I write, written for 1888/Black Hill Press’s feature, “Why We Write”.

 “Live Free and Read: Banned Books Week With Shannon Barnsley of Bound and Gagged Books” – An interview about Banned Books Week, intellectual freedom, and YA fiction.

-“Routineology – Shannon Barnsley” – A glimpse at Shannon Barnsley’s routine and creative process, plus a reading list of myths and folktales.
+“Routineology – Shannon Barnsley” – A glimpse at my routine and creative process, plus a reading list of myths and folktales.

-“The Girls’ Guide to Horror; Full Interview with Shannon Barnsley” – In this interview on Sediment and Scrawl Shannon Barnsley gives her take on women in horror and her enduring love of An American Werewolf in London.
+“The Girls’ Guide to Horror; Full Interview with Shannon Barnsley” – In this interview on Sediment and Scrawl, I give my take on women in horror and my enduring love of An American Werewolf in London.

-Though a shy forest creature from the wilds of New Hampshire, Shannon is easily approachable, especially with chocolate.
-You can find or follow her on a variety of social media platforms, including:
+Though a shy forest creature from the wilds of New Hampshire, I am easily approachable, especially with chocolate.
+You can find or follow me on a variety of social media platforms, including:

 Batsignal, semaphore, and the warning beacons of Gondor have also proved effective.
-If you would like to contact Shannon about her work, her blog, her editing services, or where she was on the night of June 17th, feel free to contact her here or on any of the above platforms.
+If you would like to contact me about my work, my blogs, my editing services, or where I was on the night of June 17th, feel free to contact me here or on any of the above platforms.
 Or on an actual platform as you light the beacons of Gondor.
 Whatever works.